naruthk/apple-tips/README.md

 **Apple Tips** is an open-sourced project, which means you are more than welcomed to submit a pull request and help advance this project even further!

-### I'd like to add my tips to the list!

-Sure thing!
 Simply create a new Markdown article and place the file within the appropriate folder.
 This must be inside the `./content` folder.

-To see how to format your Markdown file, simply pick any existing ones an example.
+To see how to format your Markdown file, check out published documents inside the `./content` folder as an example.

 ---

-Built using Gatsby.js because it's awesome!
+Built using Gatsby.js because it's awesome!.

+This project was bootstrapped with [gatsby-starter-typescript-plus](https://github.com/resir014/gatsby-starter-typescript-plus).